slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
 -- Jack Kerouac*

-> *"A stupid man’s report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
--- Bertrand Russell*

-> *"When a clown moves into a palace, he doesn’t become a king.
-The palace becomes a circus."
--- Proverb*

-> *"Any man can make mistakes, but only an idiot persists in his error."
--- Cicero*

 It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.

+> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"
+-- Proverb*

+> *"Wise men talk because they have something to say; fools, because they have to say something."
+-- Plato*

+> *"I would challenge you to a battle of wits, but I see that you are unarmed."
+-- William Shakespeare*

+> *"The more stupidity is repeated the more it gets the appearance of wisdom."
+-- Voltaire*

+> *"The only thing more dangerous than ignorance is arrogance."
+-- Albert Einstein*

 > *"Don’t ever take a fence down until you know the reason why it was put up." (...)
 "It’s not that they can’t see the solution.
 They can’t see the problem."
 -- G.K.
 Chesterton*

-> *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"
+> *"I’m smart enough to know that I’m dumb."
+-- Richard Feynman*

+> *"Fools multiply when wise men are silent."
+-- Nelson Mandela*

+> *"The mad sometimes recover, but fools never."
--- Proverb*
+-- Quino*

 > *"Even a foolish person can still be right about most things.
 Most conventional wisdom is true." (...)
 "Every person you meet knows an amazing lot about something you know virtually nothing about.
 Your job is to discover what it is, and it won’t be obvious." (...)
 "You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it."
 -- Kevin Kelly*

-> *"The only thing more dangerous than ignorance is arrogance."
--- Albert Einstein*

-> *"Wise men talk because they have something to say; fools, because they have to say something."
--- Plato*

-> *"The mad sometimes recover, but fools never."
--- Quino*

-> *"I’m smart enough to know that I’m dumb."
--- Richard Feynman*

-> *"The more stupidity is repeated the more it gets the appearance of wisdom."
--- Voltaire*

-> *"Fools multiply when wise men are silent."
--- Nelson Mandela*

-> *"I would challenge you to a battle of wits, but I see that you are unarmed."
--- William Shakespeare*

 ### How to judge someone?